In empty white out, No. 3 Ohio State beats Penn State 38-25

 STATE COLLEGE, Pa.
+(AP) — Justin Fields doesn’t need 110,000 sets of eyeballs trained on him to want to put on a show.

+The Ohio State quarterback is just fine with his coaches, teammates and national TV audience watching him shred defenses.

-(AP) — Justin Fields passed for 318 yards and four touchdowns, two to Chris Olave, and No. 3 Ohio State beat No. 18 Penn State 38-25 on an eerily quiet Saturday night at one what is usually one of the most raucous settings in college football.
+Justin Fields passed for 318 yards and four touchdowns, two to Chris Olave, and No. 3 Ohio State beat No. 18 Penn State 38-25 on an eerily quiet Saturday night at what is usually one of the most raucous settings in college football.

+“I just think it’s the work form the offseason, I just think me and the receivers being on the same page,” Fields said.
+“That’s why we’re having so much success now.”

 Jeremy Ruckert also caught a pair of touchdowns, Master Teague II ran for another and the Buckeyes generated 526 yards of offense in their 15th straight Big Ten win and 10th straight on the road against a ranked opponent.